-Amy is an International Board Certified Lactation Consultant (IBCLC), mother of two, and wife of a professional fire fighter/paramedic serving families in and around Orlando, FL.
+Amy is an International Board Certified Lactation Consultant (IBCLC) and mother of two serving families in and around Orlando, FL.
 Amy is passionate about helping moms reach their personal breastfeeding goals and has spent thousands of hours counseling new mothers struggling with breastfeeding.
 Amy has a unique ability to relate to moms of all different backgrounds and use her own personal experiences combined with specialized training to personalize her advice for the mothers she works with.
 Amy does not believe in a one-size-fits-all approach to breastfeeding support and knows that different moms have different goals for their breastfeeding journey.
 She also recognizes that moms require individualized assistance that takes into account their medical history, age of the baby, and prior experiences with breastfeeding, if any.

 Here is her personal breastfeeding story:

 Amy’s passion for breastfeeding began while preparing for the birth of her first child.
 As a first-time mom, Amy wanted to provide her new baby with the absolute best start in life and knew that breastfeeding was an important component of life with a newborn.
 So, she quickly found herself surrounded by a pile of books on the ‘Art of Breastfeeding.’
 What she didn’t know was that no book can really prepare you for your first days as a nursing mother!